cbrnr/python-intro-short/08-Lists/08-Lists.md

 List comprehensions
 -------------------
-There is another neat way to construct a list in Python.
-List comprehensions do not introduce any new functionality (everything can be accomplished without list comprehensions), but this so-called *syntactic sugar* makes some list assignments easier to read.
+There is another neat way to construct a list in Python: list comprehensions.
+These do not introduce any new functionality (everything can be accomplished without list comprehensions), but this so-called *syntactic sugar* makes some list assignments easier to read.

-Consider the following example, where we want to create a list containing all squares from 1 to 10.
+Consider the following example, where we want to create a list containing all squares from numbers 1 to 10.
 We already know how to do this with a for-loop:

 ```python
 squares = []